initfourtytwo/initfourtytwo.github.io/_posts/2025-07-27-refactor-your-brain.md

 ---
 layout: post
-title: "Refactor Your Brain, Not Just Your Code"
+title: 'Refactor Your Brain, Not Just Your Code'
 category: input
 comments: true
 ---